jaredgorski/arpx/README.md

 Vaguely, Arpx's primary use-case is development-oriented tasks which variously require scheduling, concurrency, and/or unsophisticated runtime monitoring and handling.

 _If you want to hack some orchestration into your development environment, Arpx might be right for you._

+### Library vs. binary

+The name "Arpx" variously refers to the library which provides the program's core functionality (the Arpx runtime object) as well as the binary which wraps that core functionality in a convenient CLI.

+Library-specific documentation can be found in [rustdoc form](https://docs.rs/crate/arpx/latest).
+The rest of this README provides a more general overview of what Arpx accomplishes, how it works, and how to use the CLI.